 Here is what I did to a badly slipping Velocette clutch.

-- Remove clutch and check that fibbers are a 1/32nd proud each side of plate if new.
+- Remove clutch and check that fibers are a 1/32nd proud each side of plate if new.

 - Separate plane plates from friction plates.